awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 Specifying this option voids all other Amazon EFS options except for [`shared_dir`](cluster-definition.md#cluster-shared-dir)\.

-If you set this option to `config_sanity`, it only supports file systems:
+If you set this option, it only supports file systems:
 + That don't have a mount target in the stack's Availability Zone

   OR